rlworkgroup/garage/README.md

 garage is a framework for developing and evaluating reinforcement learning algorithms.
 It includes a wide range of continuous control tasks plus implementations of algorithms.

 garage is fully compatible with [OpenAI Gym](https://gym.openai.com/).
-See [here](http://garage.readthedocs.io/en/latest/user/gym_integration.html) for instructions and examples.
+See [here](http://rlgarage.readthedocs.io/en/latest/user/gym_integration.html) for instructions and examples.

 garage only officially supports Python 3.5+.

 garage comes with support for running reinforcement learning experiments on an EC2 cluster, and tools for visualizing the results.
-See the [documentation](https://garage.readthedocs.io/en/latest/user/cluster.html) for details.
+See the [documentation](https://rlgarage.readthedocs.io/en/latest/user/cluster.html) for details.

 The main modules use [Theano](http://deeplearning.net/software/theano/) as the underlying framework, and we have support for TensorFlow under [sandbox/rocky/tf](https://github.com/rlworkgroup/garage/tree/master/sandbox/rocky/tf).

 # Documentation

-Documentation is available online: [https://garage.readthedocs.org/en/latest/](https://garage.readthedocs.org/en/latest/).
+Documentation is available online at [https://rlgarage.readthedocs.org/en/latest/](https://rlgarage.readthedocs.org/en/latest/).

 # Citing garage